 · Overall design of the wheel

 Such a gamification example will encourage visitors to purchase or continue with their purchase.
 As the spin-wheel has given them some discount code, they don’t have to wait around for you to send the incentive email.

 Why not thank your customers for being loyal to the brand?
 Sure, you can send a ‘thank you’ email, but you can go a step further.
 For those that remain loyal to you, use the loyalty reward program.

-For example, Starbucks Rewards is for a customer that is increasing spending into the brand.
+For example, Starbucks Rewards is for a customer that is increasing spending on the brand.
 With every purchase, they will be offered reward points which they can use for future purchases.
 This is simple gamification marketing.
-The brand is encouraging customers to keep purchasing from the brand so they can earn as many points as they can.
+The brand is encouraging customers to keep purchasing from the brand so they can earn as many points as possible.